pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

     kubectl get tidbcluster ${cluster_name} -n ${namespace} -oyaml
     ```

-    In the `TidbCluster` file output by the command above, the values of `spec.pd.replicas`, `spec.tidb.replicas`, and `spec.tikv.replicas` are expected to be consistent with the values you have configured.
+    If your configuration is successfully updated, in the `TidbCluster` CR output by the command above, the values of `spec.pd.replicas`, `spec.tidb.replicas`, and `spec.tikv.replicas` are consistent with the values you have configured.

 3. Check whether the number of `TidbCluster` Pods has increased or decreased.